The Big Job (film)

-The Big Job is a 1965 British comedy film.
-It starred Sid James, Dick Emery, Joan Sims, Sylvia Syms, Jim Dale and Lance Percival.
+The Big Job is a 1965 British comedy film directed by Gerald Thomas and starring Sid James, Dick Emery, Joan Sims, Sylvia Syms, Jim Dale and Lance Percival.
+It was written by John Antrobus and Talbot Rothwell.

 The Big Job shared its cast and production team with the Carry On films, but the film was not officially part of the Carry On series, despite being a typical Carry On format.
-The film was photographed in black and white, while the Carry On films from the mid 1960s were in colour.
+The film was photographed in black and white, while the Carry On films from the mid-1960s were in colour.